RussianCow/theminimalmixologist.com/website/content/about.md

 * Utilizing as much of our fresh ingredients as possible, including skins and seeds.
 For example, with citrus, we use techniques like [oleo saccharum](https://www.seriouseats.com/cocktail-101-how-to-make-oleo-saccharum-lemon-oli-for-punch-wondrich) and ["super juice"](https://www.youtube.com/watch?v=2RA3AaCO7A8) to make use of the peels as well as the juice of each fruit; for mangoes, we make a syrup out of the skins and seeds.
 Where possible, we dehydrate and grind spent skins and use them as part of cocktail rims.
 * Using more sustainable alternatives to common ingredients.
 For example, almonds traditionally make up the base for [orgeat](https://www.thespruceeats.com/what-is-orgeat-syrup-760284) but require an exceptional amount of water to grow—a single almond [takes about 1.1 gallons](https://www.motherjones.com/environment/2014/02/wheres-californias-water-going/), which means a typical batch of orgeat might use over 160 gallons of water.
 We instead prefer to make orgeat out of much more ecologically sound ingredients such as [peanuts](https://www.nationalpeanutboard.org/news/treading-lightly-water-footprint-peanuts.htm), pumpkin seeds, or pistachios.
 * Avoiding animal products whenever possible, but sourcing them from ethical farmers when necessary.
 These days, there are a plethora of plant-based alternatives to ingredients like eggs and butter that work just as well without the ethical concerns.

+### No Hidden Fees, No Surprises

+As customers, we hate businesses that charge bullshit fees and are generally opaque with their pricing.
+That's why our [pricing structure](/pricing) is as transparent as possible, and we will never surprise you with additional costs that you weren't expecting.

 ---